Zinktank-Labs/cosmic-run-microsite/README.md

 ### Server Configuration
 - **Apache Settings**: .htaccess with performance and security optimizations
 - **Security Headers**: Content Security Policy and other security headers

-## FTP Deployment

-After building the project, upload the entire `dist` folder to your web server:

-1. Run `npm run build` to generate the production files
-2. Using an FTP client, upload all files from the `dist` folder to your server
-3. Ensure the .htaccess file is properly uploaded (some FTP clients hide files starting with a dot)
-4. Test your site to ensure all resources load correctly

 This website is maintained by Zinktank Labs.